 We're more likely to do something when the challenge is broken down into small, attainable goals.
 The same goes with focus.
 Whatever you need to get done, you'll be more enthusiastic about doing it if you break down the time investment required.

 Healthy Work makes it easy to do just that.
-Just select the activity you want to focus on, and start the timer.
+Just select the activity you want to focus on, and start time-tracking your working hours.

 ⚡️ The ultimate productivity hack: focus + exercise breaks

-Singular focus periods combined with movement breaks is the ultimate productivity hack.
+Time spent on singular focus periods combined with movement breaks is the ultimate productivity hack.
 You prevent stress from split-brain work.
-With our tailored, short exercise breaks, you prevent burnout and muscle pain from prolonged sitting.
+With our tailored, short exercise breaks, you keep the burnout at bay and muscle pain from prolonged sitting.
 Moving frequently also helps prevent work fatigue, making you feel energized and creative.

 The result is that you can produce deeper work for longer.